Use Cassandra or DSE in Kubernetes with the Kubernetes Operator for Apache Cassandra

 kubectl -n my-db-ns apply -f ./cluster1-dc1.yaml

-When you reapply the YAML configuration file with the additional nodes defined, Kubernetes Operator for Apache Cassandra restarts and Kubernetes adds the pods to your datacenter, provided there are sufficient Kubernetes worker nodes available.
+When you reapply the YAML configuration file with the additional nodes defined, the Cassandra Operator restarts and Kubernetes adds the pods to your datacenter, provided there are sufficient Kubernetes worker nodes available.

 As part of the scaling up process, each rack in the Kubernetes cluster must contain the same number of server instances.